open-webrtc-toolkit/owt-server/doc/design/quic-programming-guide.md

 # OWT QUIC Conference Server

 Please follow [Conference Server build instructions](https://github.com/open-webrtc-toolkit/owt-server/blob/master/README.md) on how to build and deploy the conference server.

+## Build Conference Server with QUIC agent

+Because we don't have a good place to store pre-built QUIC SDK for public access, QUIC agent is not enabled by default.
+Additional flags are required to enable QUIC agent.

+1. Download QUIC SDK from the URL specified [here](https://github.com/open-webrtc-toolkit/owt-server/blob/master/source/agent/addons/quic/quic_sdk_url).
+QUIC SDK is hosted on GitHub as an artifact.
+You will need to follow [this description](https://docs.github.com/en/rest/reference/actions#download-an-artifact) to make a REST request to GitHub.
+Or you can download the latest QUIC SDK from [GitHub Actions](https://github.com/open-webrtc-toolkit/owt-sdk-quic/actions) tab.
+Commits pushed to main branch have artifact for downloading.
+1. After running `installDeps.sh`, put headers to build/libdeps/build/include, and put libraries(.so file) to build/libdeps/build/lib.
+1. Append `-t quic` to the arguments for build.js.
+1. Append `-t quic-agent` to the arguments for pack.js.

 ## How to use Pre-built Conference Server Binary